 FURINNO Jaya Writing Desk

 Simple yet effective, this inexpensive writing desk is ideal for those on a budget.

 Pros: This model is perfect for those who don’t want to shell out hundreds of dollars for a new writing desk, as it has a much lower price tag than most of its cousins.
-Even with the more reasonable cost, it’s still plenty useful and functional.
+Even with the more reasonable cost, it’s still useful and functional.
 There’s plenty of surface space to work with despite its 39.2-inch width, making it a nice choice to fit into corners or smaller spaces.
-And its small size isn’t a substitute for strength either, as it’s perfectly capable of supporting a desktop computer if need be.
+And its small size isn’t a substitute for strength either, as it’s perfectly capable of supporting a desktop computer.
 The laminate finish also helps to prevent the material from minor scratches and scuffs.